 Once the spacecraft's speed has been slowed sufficiently by these manoeuvres, the MTM will be jettisoned and BepiColombo will be captured by Mercury's gravity in December 2025.

 The MPO will then fire its chemical propulsion thrusters to lower the orbit before the European and Japanese craft are deployed in separate orbits to begin their different missions.
-The two orbiters will explore Mercury for one Earth year (4 Mercury years), with the option of a one year extension.
+The two orbiters will explore Mercury for one Earth year (equivalent to four Mercury years), with the option of a one-year extension.